combine-org/combine-org.github.io/content/authors/HARMONY-2025/Backup_index.md

 <h3>Sister Meetings</h3>

-*9th Disease Maps Community Meeting - DMCM2025*
+**9th Disease Maps Community Meeting - DMCM2025**

 Simultaneously from 15th to 17th April 2025 at the same venue.

 The 2025 edition of the Disease Maps Community Meeting is set to take place in Leuven, Belgium.
 This annual gathering brings together the researchers, clinicians, and domain experts involved in mapping and modelling disease mechanisms.
 The meeting provides a forum for exchanging best practices, sharing information, and developing tools to advance the use of systems medicine in translational medicine projects and decision making support.
 Building on the success of previous editions in locations like Belval, Maastricht, Sevilla, and Paris, the 2025 meeting in Leuven is expected to attract a diverse group of participants dedicated to furthering the understanding and application of disease maps in research and healthcare.

 The DMCM2025 will be held simultaneously with HARMONY 2025, in the same venue.
-This is expected to enhance interaction between the COMBINE and the Disease Maps coomunities, forstering collaboration oportunities and networking.
+This is expected to enhance interaction between the COMBINE and the Disease Maps communities, fostering collaboration opportunities and networking.
 Coffee breaks and meals will be shared between both meetings.

 More information can be found here: [DMCM2025](https://disease-maps.io/DMCM2025/).

 To have access to the DMCM talks, registrations should be done separately.

-*byteMAL'25*
+**byteMAL'25**

 Monday 14th April 2025